 Kalaeloa is committed to Hawaii’s renewable portfolio standard and is currently employing co-generation technology to minimize emissions while maintaining power output.

 We’re also working to preserve Hawaii’s limited water resources.
-By using reverse osmosis to recycle wastewater produced in our operations, we save half a million gallons of drinking water every day.
+By using reverse osmosis (RO) water to recycle wastewater produced in our operations, we save half a million gallons of drinking water every day.

 Kalaeloa Partners reliably provides up to 20% of the electric demand for Oahu.
 Combined-cycle co-generation, which produces electricity and process heating in a single operation, marks an important step toward a sustainable energy future for the people of Hawaii.

-Kalaeloa has “fast ramping” technology supporting fast response to grid fluctuations, so additional power is there when needed.
+Kalaeloa Partners utilizes “fast ramping” technology supporting fast response to grid fluctuations, so additional power is there when needed.

-With an overall efficiency as high as 50 percent and system reliability of 99 percent, Kalaeloa is a proven power producer that is reducing costs while maximizing output.
+With an overall efficiency as high as 50 percent and system reliability of 99%, Kalaeloa is a proven power producer that is reducing costs while maximizing output.

 What is Combined Cycle Co-Generation?